 - Verification: Finally, when the job is complete your duct cleaner should show you what was done by guiding you through a thorough visual inspection of all your duct components.
 Some contractors use photos for additional verification.

 The Environmental Protection Agency has not yet suggested that homeowners schedule regular duct cleanings, so use caution with unscrupulous contractors who approach you with service contracts or other aggressive sales techniques.

 To discuss indoor air quality and whether having your ducts cleaned could help your home’s indoor air quality, give the professionals at Ernst Heating & Coolinga call today.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about duct cleaning and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about duct cleaning and other HVAC topics, visit our blog.